 Another unique feature is the bar, built with wood and rusted flat metal panels of TrutenA606™, making a truly inspirational piece that ties in perfectly with the theme of the coffee shop.

 The bar is made of flat rolled TRUTENa606™ metal panels rusted by Greg and Tara and warm wood accents.

 Now that the shop is completed it’s a hub of music, art and community events.
 People seem to love the comfortable and rustic space.
 “People come in and say, ‘isn’t that something you put on the outside of a barn?’ and I say ‘yeah, but there is so much more that you can do with steel,” says Tara.
 “They just love the look.”

-Along with the corrugated metal details, the walls feature art work from local talent and hosts live music on weekend night.
+Along with the corrugated metal details, the walls feature artwork from local talent and hosts live music on weekend nights.
 The walls are decorated in other meaningful mementos such as vinyl records from legends like Bruce Springsteen and Ray Charles.

 Rumours has a series of vinyl records that were important or memorable to Tara.
 The most memorable is a copy of Fleetwwod Mac's Rumours, which the coffee shop was named for.

 Behind the bar hangs one of the most meaningful albums, a copy of Fleetwood Mac’s Rumours.
 A favorite album of Tara’s father and the inspiration for the coffee shop’s name and logo.

 From the ceiling to the walls to the community feel, Rumours Coffee Shop is far from typical and the perfect spot to relax and hang out with friends and neighbors.

 Looking for more interior metal design inspiration?
 Check out our blog on getting crafty with metal interior panels.